This page is your place for up-to-date information about The Braille Challenge.

 - Apprentice students may take the uncontracted version, but are not eligible for the Finals.

-- BIA will provide contests and answer keys in both EBAE and UEB.
+- BIA will provide contests and answer keys in UEB ONLY.

-- Students with the best scores nationally will advance, regardless of code.
+- Students with the best scores nationally will advance.

 - All forms, registration spreadsheets and other supporting documents will reflect these options.

-- We will post 2016 Apprenticeand Freshman practice contests in UEB as samples all other levels and all others will be in EBAE.
+- We will post all practice contests in UEB as samples.

 Resources for Learning UEB